akserg/restful/README.md

 </pre>

 ### HeaderParam annotation
-The header parameter annotation [HeaderParam] allows developer to map a request HTTP header to method invocation.
+The [HeaderParam] is annotation allows developer to map a request HTTP header to method invocation.
-[HeaderParam] doesn't support regular expressions yet.
+[HeaderParam] does not support regular expressions yet.

 <pre class="syntax brush-javascript">
 GET /books?num=5